t0mizwf26/AnalogsEnhancer/README.md

 Also a classic feature from the original Rinnegatamante/AnalogsEnhancer.

 Please allow me to quote from [Rinnegatamante](https://github.com/Rinnegatamante)
-> ANALOG_WIDE is one of the two modalities to poll analogs from Vita OS (one being ANALOG that simulates PSP polling and ANALOG_WIDE).
+> "ANALOG_WIDE is one of the two modalities to poll analogs from Vita OS (one being ANALOG that simulates PSP polling and ANALOG_WIDE)."
-> In ANALOG mode (used even in several commercial games as well as PSP and PSX titles), max range of analogs is reduced thus making analogs feel less reactive.
+> "In ANALOG mode (used even in several commercial games as well as PSP and PSX titles), max range of analogs is reduced thus making analogs feel less reactive."

 It's a very nice feature but might ["causes issues in some games"](https://github.com/Rinnegatamante/AnalogsEnhancer/issues/2).
 So it's disabled by default in AnalogsEnhancerKai.